 We opted to hike from the lower trailhead, which is about 15 miles north of Hoodsport.
 The last six miles are on forest service roads (NF-24 and NF-2419).
 Although they are dirt and have a few narrow switchbacks, they were in good condition when we visited.

 From the lower trailhead – beginning at an elevation of 2,700 feet – the well-worn boot path climbs 1,200 vertical feet through old growth forest for about 1.9 miles until it reaches the junction with the upper trailhead.
 From here, it’s another 1.5 miles and roughly 2,000 feet of vertical gain to the summit.
-About a mile beyond the upper trailhead, the trail breaks out onto a ridge that offers sweeping views to the south overlooking Lake Chapman.
+About a mile beyond the upper trailhead, the trail breaks out onto a ridge that offers sweeping views to the south overlooking Lake Cushman.

 After gaining the ridge, the last portion of trail is fairly steep, climbing roughly 1,000 vertical feet in half a mile.
 The Mt.
 Rose Trail Association has done a beautiful job maintaining the trail, and was in the process of installing some new wooden riser steps along the steepest section of ridgeline when we hiked at the end of July.
-The views out to Lake Chapman remained unending, with Mt.
+The views out to Lake Cushman remained unending, with Mt.
 Washington’s rugged peak coming into view as the dusty path neared Mt.
 Ellinor’s summit.

 Because of its position along the eastern front of the Olympics, Mt.
 Ellinor’s summit views are quite unique.
 To the east you can look across the Hood Canal, Kitsap Peninsula and Puget Sound all the way to Mount Rainier.
 While it was clear when we reached the top, some stubborn clouds and haze settled in towards the east while we were eating lunch.
 While our views out to Rainier were somewhat obstructed, we enjoyed watching a couple of paragliders take off from Ellinor’s summit and soar in the direction of the iconic stratovolcano.